gnames/bhlindex/README.md

 ## Performance

 This application allows to traverse all digitized corpus of Biodiversity Heritage Library in a matter of hours.
-On a mondern high-end laptop we observed the following results:
+On a modern high-end laptop we observed the following results:

 - name-finding in 275,000 volumes, 60 million pages: `2.5 hours`.